solana-labs/solana/docs/src/remote-wallet/ledger.md

 1. Ensure the Ledger Live application is closed
 2. Plug your Ledger device into your computer's USB port
 3. Enter your pin and start the Solana app on the Ledger device
+4. Press both buttons to advance past the "Pending Ledger review" screen
+5. Ensure the screen reads "Application is ready"
-4. On your computer, run:
+6. On your computer, run:

 ```text
 solana-keygen pubkey usb://ledger